PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: PromptLoop

 which are conditioned on an initial user prompt $q$, a previously updated prompt $\bm{c}_t$, and a visual state $\bm{x}_t$.
 Then, an action is sampled from the {\em MLLM policy} as $a_t \sim \pi_\theta(\cdot \mid s_t)$ and the visual state $\bm{x}_{t-1}$ is updated using the frozen diffusion model with the updated prompt $\bm{c}_{t-1}$.
 A terminal reward \(r(\bm{x}_0,q)\) is assigned at the final step.

-This is in contrast to directly training the diffusion model's parameters~\citep{black2024training, wallace2024diffusion} using RL, where MDP is defined with the state and action:
+This is in contrast to directly training the diffusion model's parameters~\citep{black2024training, wallace2024diffusion} using RL, where the MDP is defined with the state and action:

-where an action is sampled from the {\em diffusion} policy $\bm{x}_t\sim p_\phi(\cdot|s_t)$.
-The difference between the original Diffusion-RL and our RL framework is detailed in Tab.~\ref{tab:mdp} and Fig.~\ref{fig:mdp}.
+where an action is sampled from the {\em diffusion} policy $\bm{x}_{t-1}\sim p_\phi(\cdot|s_t)$.
+The difference between the original Diffusion-RL and our RL framework is detailed in Fig.~\ref{fig:mdp}.

-Note that our MDP formulation provides a structural correspondence between diffusion-model-based RL and the prompt refinement framework, enabled by a time-step-aware closed-loop latent feedback mechanism.
+Note that our MDP formulation provides a structural correspondence between diffusion-model-based RL and the prompt refinement framework, enabled by a timestep-aware closed-loop latent feedback mechanism.
 On the other hand, in direct fine-tuning of diffusion models using RL, the diffusion model should be trained as the optimization target.
 This direct RL fine-tuning remains limited: improvements often fail to generalize across models, additional enhancements are not easily composable once fine-tuning is complete, and pathological behaviors such as reward hacking or over-optimization can arise.
 In our framework, the timestep-aware prompt-level actions can approximate the functional role of weight-level control, while retaining plug-and-play modularity, generalization, composability, and robustness against reward hacking.

-Furthermore, our approach has fundamental advantages over other prompt finetuning approaches.
-Specifically, prior prompt-tuning approaches either lack an intrinsic feedback loop~\citep{hao2023optimizing, wu2025reprompt, wang2025promptenhancer} or deliver feedback only after a full sampling~\citep{manas2024improving, kim2025reward, khan2025test}, making them fundamentally different from our MDP formulation.
+Furthermore, our approach has fundamental advantages over other prompt fine-tuning approaches.
+Specifically, prior prompt-tuning approaches either lack an intrinsic feedback loop~\citep{hao2023optimizing, wu2025reprompt, wang2025promptenhancer} or deliver feedback only after full sampling~\citep{manas2024improving, kim2025reward, khan2025test}, making them fundamentally different from our MDP formulation.